 As a tax-exempt not-for-profit organization, SPCA is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code and from state income taxes under California Revenue and Taxation Code Section 23701(d) but is subject to taxes on unrelated business income when earned.
-At June 30, 2023 and 2022, the SPCA had federal net operating loss carryforwards from discontinued boarding services that were previously subject to unrelated business income tax of approximately \$222,068, available to offset future taxable income.
-A valuation allowance in the amount of has been recorded for the full amount of the benefit of net operating losses because of the discontinuance of their boarding services.
+At June 30, 2024 and 2023, the SPCA had federal net operating loss carryforwards from discontinued boarding services that were previously subject to unrelated business income tax of approximately \$222,068, available to offset future taxable income.
+A valuation allowance has been recorded for the full amount of the benefit of net operating losses because of the discontinuance of their boarding services.